Friends, Family, and Harrisburg High School class of 2010, we gather here today to celebrate the life and legacy of Ms. Tape.

 Sorry about the HPV.
-4 in 5 sexually active people get it.
-I cannot say I have ever had that specific STI, but I was once applied to the forearm of a kid after he had, I can only assume, been dared to coat his entire body in peanut butter.
+Four in five sexually active people get it.
+I cannot say I have ever had that specific sexually transmitted infection, but I was once applied to the forearm of a kid after he had been, I can only assume, dared to coat his entire body in peanut butter.

 After your health class, I was placed in a loosely tied garbage bag outside your school.
 The wind picked me up and blew me into the sky where I was caught by a raven headed to New York City.

 New York City.
 What a beautiful place it is.
 I was awestruck by the tall buildings, the whimsy of Broadway, and the beauty of Central Park.
 Heck!
 I got to see Fred Armisen eating a Turkey sandwich on a bench in Strawberry Fields.

 I was especially enamored by Wall Street.
 Observing the busy people racing against time excited me, Hannah!
 Through trial and tribulation, I managed to blow into The New York Stock Exchange during trading hours by surfing a lucky gust of wind.
 Let’s just say my cloudy body made a 1 look like a 7 and stock prices soared through the roof!